kubeslice-ent/egs-installation/README.md

    - **Ensure proper RBAC permissions** and network policies are in place

 8. **🚀 Install Prerequisites (After Configuration):**
-   - After configuring the YAML file, run the prerequisites installer to set up GPU Operator, Prometheus, and PostgreSQL:
+   - After configuring the YAML file (refer to [egs-installer-config.yaml](egs-installer-config.yaml) for examples), run the prerequisites installer to set up GPU Operator, Prometheus, and PostgreSQL:
    ```bash
    ./egs-install-prerequisites.sh --input-yaml egs-installer-config.yaml
    ```